March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 Timeshare Hostages

-The timeshare industry’s top lobbyist told ConsumerAffairs that points have no resale value, while claiming that consumers don’t mind this because – “Their value comes from using it,”
+Several resorts, including Club Exploria, Soleil Management, and Great Eastern, will not allow an exit under any circumstance.
+Several independent Legacy resorts do not allow an exit.
+The timeshare industry’s top lobbyist told ConsumerAffairs that points have no resale value, while claiming that consumers don’t mind because – “Their value comes from using it,”

 Legislative Hypocrisy: According to ARDA-ROC’s 2019 website for timeshare members: